hoels/regex/README.md

 # RegEx Wrapper
-This is a wrapper around regular expressions for PHP 7.4 and 8.0.
+This is a wrapper around regular expressions for PHP 7.4 to PHP 8.1.

 Regular expressions in PHP are a common point of failure and working with match groups in particular can be a major headache.
 Inspired by the functionality Kotlin offers with its `Regex` class, I decided to start implementing a similar functionality for PHP.
 Hoping that one day the PHP team will improve the `preg_*` functions, this library provides a very simple wrapper for regular expressions in PHP.

-Note this is very early development with very limited functionality.
-I do not know whether additional functionality will be added in the future or if I am going to maintain this library at all.
+In contrast to the Kotlin implementation, the delimiters (`/` at the beginning and end) have to be set.
+This allows for greater flexibility.

 ## Install